20akshay00/20akshay00.github.io/README.md

 ## About Me
 I'm a Physics undergraduate studying at IISER Mohali (BS-MS), expected to graduate in 2023.
 I'm yet to figure out my specific interests, but I enjoy doing computational work and interactive simulations.
-I usually work with Python, recently JavaScript, and a little bit of C++.
+I usually work with Python, and a little bit of C++ but recently I've picked up Julia and JavaScript as well.

-## Resume
+## CV
-Check out my resume [here](resume.md).
+Check out my CV [here](resume.md).

 ## Casual projects
-At the moment, I'm working with a team, to set up an open source physics simulation repository, with the aim of providing a free source of learning material that anyone can contribute to.
-It is still under works but will be live [here](https://physicshub.herokuapp.com/).
+Currently, I'm working with a team to set up an open-source physics simulation repository.
+We aim to provide a free source of learning material while being open to anyone who wants to contribute to it.
+It is still in its early stages but will be live [here](https://physicshub.herokuapp.com/).